carbon-language/carbon-lang/clang/docs/UsersManual.rst

 To suppress warnings about unused arguments, use the ``-Qunused-arguments`` option.

-Options that are not known to clang-cl will cause errors.
-If they are spelled with a leading ``/``, they will be mistaken for a filename:
+Options that are not known to clang-cl will be ignored by default.
+Use the ``-Werror=unknown-argument`` option in order to treat them as errors.
+If these options are spelled with a leading ``/``, they will be mistaken for a filename:

   ::